alphagov/govuk-developer-docs/source/manual/dns.html.md

 review_in: 6 months
 ---

-The GOV.UK Infrastructure team is responsible for managing several DNS zones.
+The Reliability Engineering team is responsible for managing several DNS zones.

 By default, zones are managed using DynDNS.